Madison County Recycling and Resource Management

 Support for Madison County Communities

-How does Sustainability and Recycling support local communities?
+How does Recycling and Resource Management support local communities?

-Sustainability Grants: Supports units of local government with sustainability objectives including solid waste management, air quality initiatives, energy efficiencies, smart growth, and stormwater projects.
+Resource Management Grants: Supports units of local government with solid waste management, air quality initiatives, energy efficiencies, smart growth, and stormwater projects.
 Find out more about the 2016 Grant Recipients by clicking here.

-Green Cities Challenge: Sponsors local municipalities’ participation in the Green Cities Challenge to foster incorporation of sustainable policies and practices within local government operations.
+Green Cities Challenge: Sponsors local municipalities’ participation in the Green Cities Challenge to foster incorporation of thoughtful policies and practices within local government operations.
 In 2015, Alton and Highland participated, while in 2016, Granite City joined the two other communities.
+In 2017, Madison County is sponsoring seven communities in the challenge, including Alton, Highland, Granite City, Glen Carbon, Troy, Godfrey, and Edwardsville.

 “Of the six regional cities that participated in the second year of the Green Cities Challenge, all three Illinois participants were from Madison County.
 This makes a profound statement regarding Madison County as a regional leader for sustainability work,” noted Missouri Botanical Garden’s Jean Ponzi, who co-manages the Green Business Challenge.
 “We are very grateful to Madison County Government and the participating Metro East communities.
 They have made so many amazing contributions to the program, which benefits the entire region.”